ninexball/Secrets-of-Evangelion-plus-Mari-Makinami-Illustrious/1 - fly me to the moon.md

 Some of these concepts may deviate from an objective truth, but Evangelion is a simple story about learning to connect with others.
 As long as you open your heart, appreciate life like Mari, then it will only be a matter of wishing to figure out the truth.
-To completely figure out the truth for yourself, you only need to watch the final scene of `Thrice` and realize what Anno is saying to his fans.
+To completely figure out the truth for yourself, you only need to watch the final scene of RoE Thrice and realize what Anno is saying to his fans.
 I assume you have watched all of NGE+EoE+RoE and are looking to be slightly spoiled if you read after this.

 ### My thoughts on Evangelion concepts: